 - Sufficient tension in cables

 - Brake levers don’t have too much resistance

-If any parts are worn, you should get them replaced immediately to prevent wear to other parts as well.
+If any parts are worn out, you should get them replaced immediately to prevent other parts from wearing as well.

 3. Check the gears and drivetrain

 After checking the brakes and cables, the next thing on the list are the gears and drivetrain!
-These usually involve the pedals, chain, chain rings, front and rear derailleurs and cassette.
+This usually involves the pedals, chain, chain rings, front and rear derailleurs and cassette.

-To test this, use your hand to press on the pedals like you’re riding the bike and watch how the chain moves on the cassette.
+To test them, use your hand to press on the pedals as if you were riding the bike and watch how the chain moves on the cassette.
 It should be shifting smoothly upward and downward between the small and big ends of the cassette.

 If you notice any of these:

 - Down shifting is working well but up shifting has resistance: It is likely you have dirty gear cables that need to be replaced